Welcome to the magnificent world of different types of deer! Across the globe?

 Père David’s deer, also known as the Milu, is an intriguing and rare species native to China.

-This deer species is known for its unique appearance, with a combination of physical characteristics from various deer species.
+This deer species is known for its unique appearance, which combines the physical characteristics of various deer species.

 It has a stocky build, a shaggy reddish-brown coat, and impressive antlers shed annually.

-Père David’s deer is also notable for its conservation history, as it was once extinct in the wild but has been successfully reintroduced through captive breeding programs.
+Père David’s deer is also notable for its conservation history.
+It was once extinct in the wild but has been successfully reintroduced through captive breeding programs.

 Today, efforts are ongoing to protect and preserve this remarkable deer species, ensuring its survival for future generations.